 1970s: a revolt to hair removal

-The Women’s Movement and free love attitude of the 1970’s offered a revolt to hair removal.
+The Women’s Movement and free love attitude of the 1970’s offered a revolt to hair removal in the history of pubic hair.
 Untrimmed bushes became as mainstream as bell bottoms.
-Even porn stars rocked the full bush until 1974, when the first hairless vagina was shown in Hustler.
+Even porn stars rocked the full bush until 1974, when the first hairless vulva was shown in Hustler.
 Though the rest of the porn world soon followed suit, American culture didn’t embrace the Brazilian until the late ‘90s.

 1990s: the beginning of Brazilian wax era